OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 In the `fields` parameter type the following:

 ```
-Id,IdentityProviderName,UserName,AdminRoles
+Id,IdentityProvider.Name,Name,AdminRoles
 ```

-Then, click on the `Try it now!` button.
+Then, click on the `Execute` button.
 You will see that the `Response Body` contains a much more understandable list of properties in the resulting JSON object.
 This can be valuable for two reasons: